mczhuge/NLSOM/README.md

     </p>
     <p>
         <ul>
-            <li><b>🟤 ZhangFei:</b>  To defeat Cao Cao I would employ a strategy of relentless attack and superior defense.
-I would use my vast experience as a warrior and my superior knowledge of battlefield tactics to outmaneuver and outlast him.
-I would also rely on my courage and strength to lead my troops to victory.
-My loyalty to Liu Bei and my unwavering commitment to our cause will ensure that I will fight to the very end to protect our people.
-No matter the cost, I will make sure that Cao Cao is defeated!
+            <li><b>🟤 ZhangFei:</b>  To defeat Cao Cao, I would employ a combination of tactics.
+I would use my strength and courage on the battlefield to lead a fierce charge against him, as well as using my intelligence to outwit him with deceptive strategies.
+I would also use the loyalty of my followers to my advantage, and make sure they are well-trained and equipped for any battle.
+By doing so, I will be sure to outwit and outlast Cao Cao!
     </li>
         </ul>
     </p>